Single-photon emitters and spin-photon interfaces in silicon: Single emitters in nanophotonic structures

 In comparison, $F_\text{P}=177$ has been demonstrated in a nanophotonic silicon resonator with Er:Si~\cite{gritsch_optical_2025}, as shown in Fig.\ref{fig:g2_PurcellEnhancedDecay}a.
 This value was limited by the finite $\eta_{BR}=0.23$ and field-emitter overlap $\xi$.
 With color centers, the finite DWF and quantum efficiencies $\eta_{QE}$ (see Tab.~\ref{tab:colorcenters}) lead to a slightly lower observed $F_\text{P}\lesssim 61$ at comparable resonator parameters~\cite{photonic_inc_distributed_2024, komza_multiplexed_2025, redjem_all-silicon_2023}, see table~\ref{tab:emittersincavity}.
 Nevertheless, substantial lifetime reductions have been achieved with the T, G, $\text{G}^*$, and W centers.

 In the future, the achieved $F_\text{P}$ values may be further increased by optimized materials and fabrication procedures.
 So far, the smallest $V$ of resonators with embedded emitters~\cite{johnston_cavity-coupled_2024, islam_cavity-enhanced_2024} has reached $\sim 0.2 \left( \frac{\lambda}{n} \right)^3$.
-This may still be reduced by two orders of magnitude~\cite{hu_experimental_2018}, in case single emitters can be successfully integrated into such devices, and if this approach is not hampered by energy transfer from the emitter to the surface~\cite{liu_quantification_2023}.
+This may still be reduced by two orders of magnitude~\cite{hu_experimental_2018}, in case single emitters can be successfully integrated into such devices, and if the resulting proximity to surfaces does not hamper the optical or even the spin coherence of the emitters, e.g., by inducing energy transfer from the emitter to the surface~\cite{liu_quantification_2023}.
 This can lead to enhanced non-radiative decay in nanostructures due to higher recombination rates~\cite{aberle_surface_2000}, which has been suggested for W centers~\cite{baron_detection_2022} integrated at a depth of $\SI{60}{\nano\meter}$.

 The lifetime reduction observed across the different silicon emitters will lead to enhanced single-photon emission rates.
 The demonstrated efficiency for generating a single photon in a fiber-coupled mode on demand can thus exceed $30\,\%$.
 Further improvements can be achieved by utilizing over-coupled resonators and optimizing waveguide-to-fiber~\cite{zeng_cryogenic_2023} or cavity-to-free-space~\cite{panuski_full_2022} coupling designs.